tradel/vault-load-testing/README.md

 This project aims to generate realistic load against Vault (and, by extension, Consul) by exercising various secrets engines and auth methods.

+## Prerequisites

+You need to have Vault running, obviously, and the vault must be unsealed before starting the test.

+If you want to test dynamic secret generation via the database backends (MySQL, MongoDB), you must have those database engines running during the test.
+You will need to set up environment variables with the connection strings in the appropriate formats, for example:

+    export MONGODB_URL="mongodb://localhost:27017/admin"
+    export MYSQL_URL="root:password@tcp(127.0.0.1:3306)/mysql"

+If you don't have the databases available, remove the database locusts from the `locustfile`.

 ## Setup

  1. Clone this repo.